kolodziejczak-sz/svelte-redux-connect/README.md

 Svelte bindings for Redux.
 Connect API based on react-redux.

-This library let's you use Redux without any constraints or awkward subscription management.
+This library let's you use Redux without any constraints or awkward store subscription management.
 I've recreated the solution from react-redux - the connect API is almost identical.

 I'm aware of fact that there's already npm-packages which are trying to accomplish the same goal, but actually I don't think they work as they should be - I tried them and I had to either use the Svelte's store, change API or take care of the store subscription in the body of connected component.
-This tiny library is the answer to the above problems, and I decided to share it with everyone.
+This tiny library is the answer to the above problems, and I decided to share my work with everyone.

 Basic example below.